Mbell42/UCSD-CodeBootCamp-10_TemplateEngine-EmployeeSummary/README.md

 2020.03.07_0203 - I updated format of and added a for loop to newEmployee() function in 'app.js'.

 2020.03.07_0233 - I updated name of anewEmployee() function in 'app.js' to newTeam().
 I then corrected the console.logs in each of the '.js' files in /develop/lib.
 I then alternated testing and updating/correcting my code in 'Employee.js' until all tests passed in 'Employee.test.js'.

+2020.03.07_0249 - I alternated testing and updating/correcting my code in 'Engineer.js' until all tests passed in 'Engineer.test.js'.
+It should be noted that the format of the tests required me to update them to match extended class formats.
+No other test functionality was changed.